wazuh/wazuh-documentation/source/user-manual/kibana-app/getting-started/connect-kibana-app.rst

 .. _connect_kibana_app:

-Connect the app with the API
+Connect the Wazuh app with the API
 ============================

-In this section, we will show you how to register the Wazuh API (installed on the Wazuh server) with the Wazuh app in Kibana:
+Follow these steps to register the Wazuh RESTful API with the Wazuh app in Kibana:

-1. Open a web browser and go to the Elastic Stack server's IP address on port 5601 (default Kibana port).
+1. Open a web browser and go to the Kibana's IP address on port 5601 (default Kibana port).
 Then, from the left menu, go to the Wazuh app.

   .. image:: ../../../images/kibana-app/others/starting-app.png
     :align: center